acend/container-basics-training/content/en/docs/10/_index.md

 ## The CMD instruction in Dockerfile

-With the `CMD` instruction in the Dockerfile can define the command that is executed by default when a container is started.
+With the `CMD` instruction in the Dockerfile, we can define the command that is executed when a container is started.

-{{% details title="🤔 Can you say which CMD instruction the ubuntu image has by default?" %}}
+{{% details title="🤔 Can you find out which CMD instruction the ubuntu image has?" %}}
-You did find yourself in a shell, so the instruction must either be /usr/bin/bash oder /usr/bin/sh
+You did find yourself in a shell, so the instruction must either be `/usr/bin/bash` or `/usr/bin/sh`.
 {{% /details %}}

 Modify the previously created Dockerfile as follows: